Here are the first two chapters of Vevin Song. Enjoy!

 'They'll miss the vessels and the Lightbirds will get them.
 They might be in trouble.
 I'll see what's going on.'

 'She's right.'
-Rowan stepped forward.
+Rowan stepped closer.
 'We need to go.'

 'Jay...'